 Central and Eastern Europe Regional Resident Representative Site

-To this end, the RO:
+To this end, the Regional Office:

-maintains contacts with governments, civil society and other relevant institutions (such as the European Commission and the ECB);
+- maintains contacts with governments, civil society and other relevant institutions (such as the European Commission and the ECB);

-provides information to the media and other interested groups about the IMF's economic analysis and policy advice in the region.
+- provides information to the media and other interested groups about the IMF's economic analysis and policy advice in the region.